 By Frode Skulbru (Vancouver, Canada)

-Last week, AirportIR published an article predominately focussing on the U.S. market and how the number of passengers is increasing despite the growth in COVID-19 cases.
+Last week, airportIR published an article predominately focusing on the U.S. market and how the number of passengers is increasing despite the growth in COVID-19 cases.
 You can read that article here.

 Since many businesses fell off the proverbial cliff in March this year, we have seen numerous statistics and figures related to the dramatic change in business fortunes.